danstad/danstad.github.io/_pages/about.md

 ### Book Chapters

-* [Airline Economics: A Survey of Applied Issues in the Performance of the US and International Airline Industry.](https://link.springer.com/referenceworkentry/10.1007/978-981-10-3450-3_1-1) (with [Levent Kutlu](https://faculty.utrgv.edu/levent.kutlu/index.html) and [Robin Sickles](https://rsickles.rice.edu/)). _Forthcoming_.
-In R. Chambers, S. Kumbhakar, and S. Ray (eds.), Volume II, Handbook of Production Economics, New York: Springer.
+* [Airline Economics: A Survey of Applied Issues in the Performance of the US and International Airline Industry.](https://link.springer.com/referenceworkentry/10.1007/978-981-10-3450-3_1-1) (with [Levent Kutlu](https://faculty.utrgv.edu/levent.kutlu/index.html) and [Robin Sickles](https://rsickles.rice.edu/)).
+(2020).
+In R. Chambers, S. Kumbhakar, and S. Ray (eds.), Volume II, Handbook of Production Economics.
+Springer, Singapur

 ***